-- Read chapter 6 from the book 'Change as collaborative play'. - Watch the presentation 'Elaborating play concepts' on the website. - Use Figure 6.1 from the book or the presentation on the website to find out what the reasons for change are in your organization and what this means for the combination of change strategies in your organization. - Watch the video clips 'The district', 'Lame offer', 'Castells' and 'IDEO shopping chart' on the website under 'Elaborating the play concept'.
+- Watch the video lecture 'Elaborating the play concept' on the website. - Read chapter 6 'Elaborating the play concept' from the book 'Change as collaborative play'. - View the presentation 'Elaborating play concepts' on the website. - Use Figure 6.1 from the book or the presentation on the website to find out what the reasons for change are in your organization and what this means for the combination of change strategies in your organization. - Watch the video clips 'The district', 'Lame offer', 'Castells' and 'IDEO shopping chart' on the website under 'Elaborating the play concept'.
 What do these videos teach you about the different change strategies, what type of leadership goes with the strategies and what these strategies evoke in you?
 Which strategy suits you best? - How would you shape communication and interaction about changes in your own organization? - Compose a convincing and inspiring story about the changes you see in your own organization.
 Use figures 5.1 and 6.1 from the book 'Change as collaborative play'. - Read the study questions about 'Elaborating the play concept' and find out how these questions can help you to arrive at a change rationalization and a detailed change approach for your organization or university. - Watch the movie 'Baby Boom'.
 In this comedy, Diane Keaton plays the role of a career woman and management consultant in New York.
 She inherits the care of a six-month-old baby when a distant relative passes away.
 Because her combined life as a mother and a consultant is too much, she changes her job as an account manager to a food producer.
 When this job turns out to be unsuccessful, she moves to the countryside and is forced to become an entrepreneur in the production and sale of baby food.
 Her gourmet baby food becomes a great success.
 What is her play concept and how does she bring it to life?